 - Rags

-- Distress Furniture – To distress, rub the sandpaper against random stress areas of the furniture.
-Use ultrafine-grit sandpaper to sand it.
-To create a perfect vintage finish, the furniture must naturally look like it got old.
-Stress areas are spots that take the most impact, such as table legs, door handles, etc.
+- Distress Chalk Paint.
+Rub extra fine-grit sandpaper (440-grit) against random areas on the furniture.
+To create a perfect vintage finish, the furniture must look naturally old.
+Sand on spots that take the most impact, such as table legs, door handles, etc.

 - Clean the Furniture – After you are done, use a lint-free cloth to clean it and apply polish, wax, or a topcoat if needed.